mmagician/mmagician.github.io/content/posts/non-native.md

 math: true
 ---

-As with the previous post, this isn't intended to serve as an introduction to SNARKs, recursive proofs nor pairing-friendly curves.
-Rather, it's an attempt to demystify a specific, narrow topic that comes up in conjunction with the aforementioned terms, namely the what, the why, the how and the when of native vs. non-native field arithmetic.
+As with the previous post, this isn't intended to serve as an introduction to SNARKs, recursive proofs nor pairing-friendly curve cycles.
+Rather, it's an attempt to explain a topic that comes up often in conjunction with the aforementioned terms, namely the usage of non-native field arithmetic.
+I'll first explain the *why*: the applications and settings where non-native arithmetic is used.
+Then I will try to define what it is in the context of comparing it to native arithmetic, and explain some basic math that helps to understand how both types arise.
+Finally, I'll close with a small summary of the techniques used for implementing non-native arithmetic in practice.

 # Non-native arithmetic: the *why*